-Mongol capital of Khanbalik (modern-day Beijing) in 1275, encountering many Christians on his way from the Middle East.
+The famous traveler Marco Polo reached the Mongol capital of Khanbalik (modern-day Beijing) in 1275, encountering many Christians on his way from the Middle East.
 He speaks of Christians amongst the Kurds and Christians living further east in a number of Silk Road cities.
 In Samarkand, he describes the building of a great church dedicated to John the Baptist, which was erected to celebrate the conversion of one of the khan leaders to Christianity.
 Christians are also mentioned in Chinese Turkestan.
-In China proper, Polo tells us of Christians in many cities, as well as in Tenduc (modern-day Inner Mongolia), in a Chinese province, near Burma, in modernday Hangzhou.
-He also describes Christians in India, as well as those living on the Maldive Islands, all under the Christian head bishop in Baghdad.

-₩When Marco Polo visited Kublai Khan the Mongol leader was so interested about what Marco Polo said about Jesus that he said, "You send me 100 men skilled in your religion and I shall be baptized and all my subjects will study Christianity too.
+In China proper, Polo tells us of Christians in many cities, as well as in Tenduc (modern-day Inner Mongolia), in a Chinese province, near Burma, in modern-day Hangzhou.
+He also describes Christians in India, as well as those living on the Maldive Islands, all under the Christian head bishop in what Marco Polo said about Jesus that he said, "You send me 100 men skilled in your religion and I shall be baptized and all my subjects will study Christianity too.
 Then there will be more Christians in the East than in the West."
 When Marco returned to Venice, Italy he brought this request from Kublai Khan to Pope Gregory X for missionaries to instruct his people in Christianity.